-Didactic phase session 1 thru 4 - The program reserves the right to warn students for academic reasons.
-A student may receive a letter of Academic Warning should the program and/or the Program Director determine that they may be in danger of failing a course, the program, or for other academic reasons.
+Didactic phase term 1 thru 4 - The program reserves the right to warn students for academic reasons.
+A student may receive a letter of academic warning should the program and/or the Program Director determine that they may be in danger of failing a course, the program, or for other academic reasons.
 This letter is meant to be an early notification to initiate intervention and provide assistance to at-risk students.
-A student who receives three (3) consecutive academic warning letters, regardless of failure of a course, will be placed on academic probation.
+A student who receives three (3) academic warning letters, regardless of failure of a course, will be placed on academic probation.

-Clinical phase session 5 thru 7 - A student may receive a letter of Academic Warning should the program, Director of Clinical Education and/or the Program Director determine that they are in danger of failing a course/rotation or the program.
-Students who fail two (2) end of rotation (EOR) exams during the clinical phase will automatically receive an Academic Warning letter.
+Clinical phase term 5 thru 7 - A student may receive a letter of academic warning should the Director of Clinical Education and/or the Program Director determine that they are in danger of failing a course/rotation or the program.
+Students who fail two (2) end of rotation (EOR) exams during the clinical phase will automatically receive an academic warning letter.